agenteo/agenteo.github.com/_posts/2013-07-16-tails-of-decomposing-large-rails-apps-part-1.md

 But I believe Ruby on Rails can handle large projects too and this story is about those times.

-I worked on new green field projects containing many concepts at the foundation of the system, and you simply couldn't go live without all of them.
+I worked on this new green field project containing many concepts at the foundation of the system, and we simply couldn't go live without all of them.

 This first part goes through how I realized I had to step away from some of Ruby on Rails's conventions in order to introduce a little bit of structure in